Seodaaa/tmdb-streaming-platform-analysis/README.md

 ---

-## Use of LLMs / ChatGPT

-ChatGPT was used throughout the project as a development and brainstorming assistant.
-Specific uses included:

-* brainstorming project ideas
-* identifying potential data sources
-* generating Python scripts for TMDB API data collection
-* assisting with Tableau calculations and debugging
-* helping structure dashboard layouts and storytelling
-* generating dashboard design mockups and presentation ideas
-* improving written explanations and documentation

-While ChatGPT assisted with technical support and ideation, all final analytical decisions, interpretations, and conclusions were reviewed and validated by the project team.

----

 ## Key Findings

 * Streaming platforms differentiate themselves through combinations of exclusivity, genre emphasis, popularity, and perceived quality rather than competing identically.